the Babylonian Zodiac

 Unfortunately, the poem of “Ninurta and the Turtle” is incomplete, and we never learn his fate.
 The last we hear of him, the turtle is relentlessly gnawing at Ninurta’s ankle as Enki mocks the war-god from on high.

-Enki: the Lord of Waters
+Enki, the Lord of Fresh Water

 Enki was called the Lord of Waters.
 Fresh water was seen as his semen and it was he who was directly responsible for fertilizing the land, especially through flooding.
 We know that omens surrounding the zodiac sign of Cancer were used to predict water levels in Babylonian astrology.